blipblopblop/DataBaseTable/README.md

 # A Database Table Design
-Designing a Database Table and its metaclass
+Database Table contains all the data of the database.
+Desigined by applying MetaClass fundamentals on python.